meirisoda/school_fall2023/PSCL389/Group Project/Gratitude & Forgiveness Presentation Notes.md

 ## So some questions that were asked
 were dependent on the group

-General background questions (age, occupation, race, religion, level of education).
+There were obvious General background questions (age, occupation, race, religion, level of education).
-Lottery winners and accident victims were asked several open-ended questions such as:
+But there were a differnece in questions asked between lottery winners and accident victims.
+They were asked several open-ended questions such as:
 "Has your lifestyle changed in any way wince you won?
 How?"
 "Do you feel you in any way deserved what happened?"
 "Do you ask yourself, 'Why me?'
 How do you answer?"